uwaiseibna2/GAP/README.md

 ## PredictPositions

-The PredictPositions function takes the paths to the GAP input files and the identifier of a genomic region like the PredictSpecies function.
-Similarly, It trains a neural network on the specified genomic region, beginning with the simplest architecture and increasing in complexity, and stops if it identifies an architecture with a cross-validation error of zero.
-It trains on all architectures and selects the simplest architecture with the minimum cross-validation error if an architecture with a cross-validation error of zero is not found.
-GAP then uses the selected model to generate a tab-delimited file containing predictive importance for each position in the genomic region, with the position number in the first column and the Benjamini-Hochberg-adjusted p-value corresponding to predictive importance in the second column.
-This file with positional importance is stored in the file `PositionalPVals.csv` under the `results` directory.
+The PredictPositions function takes in the paths to the GAP input files and the identifier of a genomic region.
+It trains a neural network on the specified genomic region, beginning with the simplest architecture and increasing in complexity, and stops if it identifies an architecture with a cross-validation error of zero.
+Otherwise, it trains on all architectures and selects the simplest architecture with the minimum cross-validation error.
+Then, it obtains a _p_ value denoting the predictive importance of each position in the sequence of the genomic region.
+The output of this function is a tab-delimited file named `PositionalPVals.csv` in the `results` folder, which contains the _p_ value for each position in the genomic region.

 **Command Structure**